jeantessier/advent-of-code-2023/day13/README.md

 vertical mirrors was a little more tricky.
 I had to build regexes to tease out possible mirror positions and find cases where all rows matched a given regex.

+> Other people realized you can transpose the input and use the same method to
+> find mirrors.
+One dimension by looking at the original input, the other
+> dimension by looking at the transposed copy.
+I wish I'd thought of that
+> instead of messing around with regexes.
+"Jean had a problem.
+Jean used
+> regex.
+Now, Jean has two problems."

 Part 1 showed that patterns had at most one horizontal and at most one vertical mirror each.
 I didn't check for "both" or "neither" cases.